Table of Contents

 As the dog owner, be responsible and monitor your dog.
 If you notice that they are limping around or struggling to walk, consult with your vet immediately.

-Furthermore, there are four grades of patellar luxation.
-From Grade 1, being the least severe to Grave 4, which is the most severe.
+Furthermore, there are four grades of patellar luxation, from Grade 1, which is the least severe, to Grade 4, which is the most severe.
 The treatment for this condition will depend on these grades.

 If your pup is in grade I or II, treatment could just be pain and anti-inflammatory relief and rehabilitation.
 If they are in grades III and IV, surgery is the most optimal solution.

-Luxating patella surgery cost around $1000 or higher.
+Luxating patella surgery costs around $1000 or higher.
 While rehab or physical therapy can only cost you around $100 per session.

 Fortunately, a lot of dogs with this condition don't need surgery.
 Sometimes rest, relaxation, and physical therapy are enough.
-They'll be back to their old usual self running and playing around your home.
+They'll be back to their usual self, running and playing around your home.